 Some people are unaware that simply deleting a file will not remove it from your hard drive, which in turn removes clutter and creates space.
 The recycle bin needs to be ’emptied’.
 To do this, simply find the recycle bin icon on your desktop and right-click it.
 Then choose ‘Empty Recycle Bin’.
 Then select ‘Yes’.
 That’s it.

 Uninstall old, unused and out-of-date programs

 To remove programs, you can use the Uninstall tab within the Tools section in CCleaner.
 Or if you prefer to do it within Windows, go to the Start Menu, type Programs and click on Add or remove programs.
-Choose any programs from the list that you don’t need, or foresee yourself using, and click Uninstall.
+Choose any applications from the list that you don’t need, or foresee yourself using, and click Uninstall.